Best Time For Backpacking in Nepal

 - Momos: Resembling Chinese dumplings, it is one of the popular dishes available in a range of fillings.
 Traditionally stuffed with buffalo meat and vegetables, this is a snack you should not miss on.

-- Sel Roti: A perfect fit of donut and bagel, Sel Roti is popular during religious festivals and as a breakfast treat.
-Street vendors are the best bet get the authentic flavour of this dish.
+- Sel Roti: A perfect fit of doughnut and bagel, Sel Roti is popular during religious festivals and as a breakfast treat.
+Street vendors are the best bet to get the authentic flavour of this dish.

 Other places to Visit in Kathmandu: Durbar Square, Hanuman Dhoka and Kasthamandap (the oldest building in the valley).

 If you are short of time but are willing to hike in the Majestic Himalayas, Langtang region offers you a rewarding trekking trail with minimal traffic and serene views.
 Plus, it only takes about a week's time.

 Known for attracting backpackers and hippies from all over the world, as well as trekkers coming back or getting ready for the Annapurna region, people usually spend 4-5 days here before starting with Annapurna Trek.
 Pokhara is surrounded by the mighty and the majestic Himalayas while also being loaded with luxuriant vegetation and dotted with shimmering lakes.
 Taking with itself the reputation of being the second home of tourists worldwide, the valley gives a clear view of Mount Machhapuchhare.
 Pokhara is one of the biggest adventure hubs in Nepal